mathjax/MathJax-docs/web/components/combined.rst

 tex-chtml
 =========

-The `tex-chtml` component loads the :ref:`input/tex <tex-component>` component and the :ref:`output/chtml <chtml-component>` configured to use the ``mathjax-newcm`` font, along with the contextual menu component, the assistive tools, and the startup component.
+The `tex-chtml` component includes the :ref:`input/tex <tex-component>` component and the :ref:`output/chtml <chtml-component>` component configured to use the ``mathjax-newcm`` font, along with the contextual menu component, the assistive tools, and the startup component.

-The `input/tex` component loads the :ref:`tex-ams`, :ref:`tex-newcommand`,
+The `input/tex` component includes the :ref:`tex-ams`, :ref:`tex-newcommand`,
 :ref:`tex-require`, :ref:`tex-autoload`, :ref:`tex-configmacros`, and
 :ref:`tex-noundefined` extensions, which means that most other extensions will be loaded automatically when needed, or you can use the